-Even if EPON had solved that provisioning challenge, there are no standard management interfaces for the ongoing operations and maintenance of the network, including fault management, performance management, security, etc. Operators already have fully-working and scaled-out systems that solve these challenges for DOCSIS networks.
-One of the primary goals for DPOE specifications is to use the existing DOCSIS back office infrastructure to scale up EPON-based business services.
+At the time when development efforts around the DPoE specifications started, there were no standard management interfaces for the ongoing operations and maintenance of the network, including fault management, performance management, security, etc. Operators already had fully-working and scaled-out systems that solve these challenges for DOCSIS networks.
+One of the primary goals for DPoE specifications was therefore to use the existing DOCSIS back office infrastructure to scale up EPON-based business services.